Sign In / Sign Out

 Second language acquisition/applied linguistics

-One course in second language acquisition theory chosen from the grid of ASU linguistics courses (e.g., FLA 515 Second Language Acquisition, LIN 572 Theories of Acquisition of ESL)
+One course in second language acquisition theory chosen from the grid of ASU linguistics courses (e.g., LIN 520 SLA Theory)

-For instance, students and working professionals in computer science can concentrate on courses in natural language processing, while prospective teachers, or those in the field, can focus on second language acquisition, sociolinguistics/language variation and change and educational linguistics/policy issues.
-Ph.D.s in literature can take courses in second language acquisition to aid in language/composition supervisory positions and sociolinguistics for a better understanding of the language used in literary texts.
+For instance, students and working professionals in computer science can concentrate on courses in natural language processing, while prospective teachers, or those in the field, can focus on second language acquisition, sociolinguistics/language variation and change, and educational linguistics/policy issues.
+Those with a Ph.D. in literature can take courses in second language acquisition to aid in language/composition supervisory positions and sociolinguistics for a better understanding of the language used in literary texts.

 The student will file a plan of study for the certificate program and apply for graduation.
 The student will be awarded a certificate when they fulfill the requirements.